iamronsuez/iamronsuez.github.io/README.md

 ### Resume

-I am an agile Web Developer, passionate about working with Software as a Service based applications, develop REST APIs and crafting awesome user interfaces.
+I am an agile Software Developer, passionate about working with Software as a Service based applications, develop APIs and craft awesome user interfaces.

 ### About me